14 April to 31 July 2021

-Four of the artists, Isao Miura, Lisa Keiko Kirton and Nana Shiomi and Yo Thom are of Japanese origin, and three are now living in London.
-Yo Thom lives in Dorset.
+Four of the artists, Isao Miura, Lisa Keiko Kirton and Nana Shiomi are of Japanese origin, and are now living in London.
 Hakan Topal is Turkish, living in New York, and has conducted two residencies in Japan to look at the effects of the Tsunamis.
 Jonathan Meuli is an exception in that he is a British painter living in Glasgow.
 However, Japanese art has profoundly influenced him, causing him to consider the consequences of increasing water-flows around the world.

 Japan-UK season of culture